2-Millimeter-Nahkampfwachter/Best-Origins-Mod/README.md

 # Best-Origins-Mod
-This mod gives every player quick revive and kills them afterwards
+This mod gives every player quick revive and kills them afterwards.
+WORKS ONLY ON ORIGINS!!!